1-877-443-0101

 Effective date of the policy means the later of:

-- the date indicated as the effective date on your confirmation of coverage; OR
+- the date indicated as the effective date on your confirmation of coverage; or

 Expiry date means the date and time coverage ends.

-- the date indicated as the expiry date in your confirmation of coverage.
+Coverage ends on the date indicated as the expiry date in your confirmation of coverage.

 Waiting period